deib-polimi/modaclouds-monitoring-manager/README.md

 Please refer to deliverable [D6.3.2](http://www.modaclouds.eu/publications/public-deliverables/) to better understand the role of this component in the MODAClouds Monitoring Platform.

+Refer to the [Monitoring Platform Wiki](https://github.com/deib-polimi/modaclouds-monitoring-manager/wiki) for installation and usage of the whole platform.

 ## Documentation

 Take a look at the [documentation table of contents](doc/TOC.md).